Hey Labradoodle lover, what type of coat does your dog have?

 Indeed, the best brush for Labradoodle to a large part depends on what type of coat they have.

-Quick look: Top 5 Best Brushes for Labradoodles
+Quick look: Top 5 Best Brushes for Labradoodles in 2018

 If you’re not sure if your dog is wavy, curly, or somewhere in between, let’s take the rough with the smooth and quickly recap on the features of your fur-friends coat and how to spot which type they have.